malfattti/garden/The Craft of Research.md

 - Subject: broad area of knowledge
 - Topic: specific interest within that area.
 	- specific zpproach to a subject
-	- asking a question that wou
+	- asking a question, the answer of which would solve a problem that my readers care abou
+	-